Setting Up and Using PayPal

 If you wish to accept payments without a signature for amounts less than $50, enter the amount.
 Review your agreement as to what effects this may have on charge backs.

-8. Tap Done.
+8. Tap Save.
 If you receive an error, tap Refresh PayPal Permissions renew your security token.

 Chapter 4.
 Accepting PayPal Credit Card Payments